zaiisao/Documentation/en/faqs/differ_agora_cdn.md

 ---
-title: What is the difference between the Agora Interactive Broadcast technologies and common CDN+RTMP technologies?
+title: What is the difference between the Agora Interactive Broadcast technologies and common CDN + RTMP technologies?
 description:
 platform: All Platforms
-updatedAt: Mon Jul 01 2019 15:13:25 GMT+0800 (CST)
+updatedAt: Thu Jul 18 2019 11:24:18 GMT+0800 (CST)
 ---
-# What is the difference between the Agora Interactive Broadcast technologies and common CDN+RTMP technologies?
+# What is the difference between the Agora Interactive Broadcast technologies and common CDN + RTMP technologies?
-Most CDN + RTMP technologies for live broadcast allow users to watch the live broadcast in a web browser once a flash player is installed, which lowers the audience's threshold.
+Most CDN + RTMP technologies for live broadcast allow users to watch the live broadcast in a web browser, which lowers the audience's threshold.
 Agora provides a solution for the Agora Cloud, host, and audience to have the same real-time communication quality as an individual line with:

 - Private voice and video coding
 - Private transport protocol